Theju77/lmarena-riftrunner-finder/README.md

-# LMArena Gemini Finder
+# LMArena Riftrunner Finder

-Automated Python tool to identify the rumored **Gemini 3.0** model on [lmarena.ai](https://lmarena.ai) by testing specific prompts and analyzing responses.
-This tool specifically targets the widely-discussed Gemini 3.0 variant that has been circulating in the AI community.
+Automated Python tool to identify the **"riftrunner"** anonymous model on [lmarena.ai](https://lmarena.ai) by testing specific prompts and analyzing responses.
+The "riftrunner" model is widely speculated within the AI community to be an unreleased Gemini 3.0 variant.

 > **Acknowledgment:** This project is inspired by and based on the fingerprinting technique shared by [Jacen He](https://mp.weixin.qq.com/s?mid=2650934479&sn=fbba9e154fed1d2c128814d2ad546fb4&idx=1&__biz=MzA3Njc1MDU0OQ%3D%3D) from the aardio community.
 This Python implementation adapts their original approach using Selenium and Chrome automation.

 ## ⚠️ Important Disclaimer

 **Target Model Clarification:** This tool is designed to identify the anonymous model codenamed **"riftrunner"** on LMArena's blind testing platform.
-This model has been widely discussed and speculated to be an unreleased Gemini 3.0 variant within the AI community.
+This model has been widely speculated to be an unreleased Gemini 3.0 variant within the AI community.

 **This tool does NOT target:**
 - Any officially released Google Gemini models (Gemini 1.0, Gemini 1.5, Gemini 2.0, etc.)